OatmealDome/BlueBirdDX/README.md

 BlueBirdDX expects to be run in a Docker environment, but it can be run outside of one for development purposes.

+Please note that the WebApp has no built-in authentication or authorization! **If you expose the WebApp directly to the Internet, anyone can make posts using your accounts!**

 ## Setup

 First, ensure that a MongoDB instance, an Amazon S3 bucket, and a Selenium WebDriver compatible browser are ready.